JereKuusela/valheim-expand_world_code/README.md

 ## Persistent data

-Expand World Prefabs provides CodeLoading class to store data between game sessions, with following functions:
+Expand World Prefabs provides a CodeLoading class to store data between game sessions, with following functions:

 - SetBool, SetFloat, SetInt, SetLong, SetString
 - GetBool, GetFloat, GetInt, GetLong, GetString

-All data is saved as key-value pairs in the `config/expand_world/saved_data.yaml` file.
+All data is saved as key-value pairs in the `config/expand_world/ewp_data.yaml` file.

 All data is saved as text with automatic conversion to the correct type.